wandesonpaiva/catarsinho/README.md

 `docker-compose exec app bash -l`

+In the container, install the application:

+`bundle install`

-In the container, create the database and run the migrations:
+Create the database and run the migrations:

 `bundle exec rails db:create db:migrate`